lafka/redq/README.md

 [receive N -> ok || N <- Consumers],

 %% Let's wait until everyone else have been sent a message, this does
-%% not guarantee that all consumer have processed the item, instead
+%% not guarantee that all consumer have processed the item, but it
-%% it guarantees that the message have been sent to the consumer
+%% does ensure that all consumers have been created.

 {ok, [Event]} = redq:take(Q3, [takelast]),
 io:format("consumer -1 <- ~s took event: ~s~n", [Q3, Event]),